 (b) The associated CRR Source and CRR Sink;

-(c) A monotonically non-increasing piecewise linear bid curve in quantities (denominated in thousandths of a MW) and prices ($/MW).
+(c) A monotonically non-increasing (in the case of a bid to buy) or non-decreasing (in the case of a bid to sell) piecewise linear bid curve in quantities (denominated in thousandths of a MW) and prices ($/MW).

 Bid prices in all CRR bids may be negative.
-Sales of CRRs in the CRR Auctions are accomplished through the submission of a CRR bid to procure a counterflow CRR of the CRR to be liquidated.
-If such bids for sale of CRRs are cleared through the CRR Auction, the entitlements rights of the CRR Holder that sold the CRR in this manner are effectively liquidated.

 36.13.5 Eligible Sources and Sinks for CRR Auction

-Allowable CRR Sources for CRRs acquired/sold in the CRR Auction will be PNodes, Scheduling Points, Trading Hubs, LAPs, MSS-LAPs and Sub-LAPs.
-Allowable CRR Sinks for CRRs acquired/sold in the CRR Auction will be PNodes, Scheduling Points, Trading Hubs, LAPs, MSS-LAPs and Sub-LAPs.
+Allowable CRR Sources for CRRs acquired in the CRR Auction will be generator PNodes/APNodes, Scheduling Points and Trading Hubs.
+Allowable CRR Sinks for CRRs acquired in the CRR Auction will be Scheduling Points, Trading Hubs, LAPs, MSS-LAPs and Sub-LAPs.
+Eligible Market Participants may only submit CRR bids that have the following CRR Source and Sink combinations: (1) from a generator PNode/APNode to either a LAP, MSS-LAP, Sub-LAP, Trading Hub, or Scheduling Point; or (2) from a Trading Hub to either a LAP, MSS-LAP, Sub-LAP, or Scheduling Point; or (3) from a Scheduling Point to either a LAP, MSS-LAP, Sub-LAP, or Trading Hub.

 * * * * *